Blade Runner RPG: Electric Dreams and Fiery Angels Review

 Electric Dreams

-When I opened the Electric Dreams box, it felt more like I was opening a board game than an RPG scenario.
+When I opened the Electric Dreams Starter Set box, it felt more like I was opening a board game than an RPG scenario.
 It comes with many game aids: battle maps for all locations, pictures of locations and camera footage for investigations (players can literally look through the pictures to find clues), NPC mugshot cards, and handouts like documents, a newspaper, and magazine covers.

 If you’re like me, too many maps might make you suspicious that the game is going to be a long sequence of tactical battles connected by a thin, railroady plot.
 However, again intrigued by the positive opinions I’d heard, I persisted.